jkjung-avt/jkjung-avt.github.io/_posts/2017-10-19-tx2-camera-with-python.md

 layout: post
 comments: true
 title: "How to Capture and Display Camera Video with Python on Jetson TX2"
-excerpt: "In this post I share how to use python code (with OpenCV) to capture and display camera video on Jetson TX2, inclulding IP CAM, USB webcam and the Jetson onboard camera.
-The sample code should work on Jetson TX1 as well."
+excerpt: "In this post I share how to use python code (with OpenCV) to capture and display camera video on Jetson TX2, including IP CAM, USB webcam and the Jetson onboard camera.
+This sample code should work on Jetson TX1 as well."
 date: 2017-10-19
 category: "opencv"
 tags: opencv
 ---

-In this post I share how to use python code (with OpenCV) to capture and display camera video on Jetson TX2, inclulding IP CAM, USB webcam and the Jetson onboard camera.
-The sample code should work on Jetson TX1 as well.
+In this post I share how to use python code (with OpenCV) to capture and display camera video on Jetson TX2, including IP CAM, USB webcam and the Jetson onboard camera.
+This sample code should work on Jetson TX1 as well.

 Prerequisite:

 * OpenCV with **GStreamer** and **python** support needs to be built and installed on the Jetson TX2.
-I use OpenCV-3.3.0 and python3.
+I use opencv-3.3.0 and python3.
 You can refer to my earlier post for how to build and install OpenCV with python support: [How to Install OpenCV (3.3.0) on Jetson TX2](https://jkjung-avt.github.io/opencv3-on-tx2/).
 * If you'd like to test with an IP CAM, you need to have it set up and know its RTSP URI, e.g. rtsp://admin:XXXXX@192.168.1.64:554.
 * Hook up a USB webcam (I was using Logitech C920) if you'd like to test with it.
 The USB webcam would usually be instantiated as /dev/video1, since the Jetson onboard camera has occupied /dev/video0.